 - Up to $10,000 emergency grant cash advance (subject to funding) that is forgiven if spent on paid leave, maintaining payroll, or several other obligations.
 SBA low-interest loan due to Coronavirus (COVID-19).

 - Consolidated Appropriations Act, 2021 states that EIDL’s do not reduce PPP loan forgiveness and do not need to be subtracted in the forgiveness application.
 Borrowers who have already received forgiveness and had their EIDL Advance deducted can file an amended forgiveness application.
 Further guidance is expected.

 Deferral of employees’ portion of payroll tax

-- In August, President Trump issued a memorandum allowing employers to defer their employee’s share of payroll taxes from Sept 1, 2020 through Dec 31, 2020.
+- In August 2020, then-President Trump issued a memorandum allowing employers to defer their employee’s share of payroll taxes from Sept 1, 2020 through Dec 31, 2020.
 Employers were then required to increase withholding and pay the deferred amounts between Jan 1, 2021, and April 30, 2021.
 The repayment period has now been extended through Dec 31, 2021.

 100% business deduction for meals is allowed for 2021 and 2022.